-The Board has adopted the ideal future, mission and core values of the Nictus Group ("Nictus") and sets an example by actively pursuing to act within the ambit of its code of conduct.
-The ethical approach is further established with the appointment of its experienced executives, pursuing to achieve sustainable economic, social and environmental performance in a corporate responsible manner.
-The Board, with the assistance of management, requires all employees to sign the code of conduct as undertaking to conform thereto.
+The Board has adopted the ideal future, mission and core values of Nictus and sets an example by actively pursuing to act within the ambit of its code of conduct.
+The ethical approach is further established with the appointment of its experienced executives, pursuing sustainable economic, social and environmental performance in a corporate responsible manner.
+The Board, with the assistance of management, requires all employees to sign the code of conduct and undertake to conform thereto.
 This creates an awareness of Nictus' moral and ethical compliance requirements amongst employees, and cultivates a culture of performance and ethical conduct.
-The Board believes that a strong ethical culture is key in building strong and lasting stakeholder relationships and an internal talent pool to ensure growth and sustainability through appropriate succession planning.
+The Board believes that a strong ethical culture is key in building strong and lasting stakeholder relationships.
+A strong ethical culture is also crucial in developing talent internally to ensure growth and sustainability through appropriate succession planning.